-There are some fun restaurants in downtown Chattanooga to explore.
+There are some fun restaurants and bars in downtown Chattanooga to explore.
 My recommendations include:

 Easy Bistro & Bar: At 203 Broad St., Easy Bistro & Bar, is a French bistro and raw bar that opened in 2005 and is located in a renovated bottling plant.
 Chef Erik Niel received a James Beard Nomination in 2017 for Best Chef Southwest.
 He and his wife also own Main Street Meats.
 They also established the Scenic City Supper Club to bring in guest chefs for special events four times annually.
 I enjoyed my dinner with local friends.
 I loved my watermelon gazpacho with shrimp and the salmon entree with white asparagus, fennel, peaches and blackberries.